nubenetes/awesome-kubernetes/docs/message-queue.md

 - [medium.com/airwallex-engineering: Kafka Streams: Iterative Development and Blue-Green Deployment](https://medium.com/airwallex-engineering/kafka-streams-iterative-development-and-blue-green-deployment-fae88b26e75e) Blue-Green Deployment for Kafka Stream Applications.
 - [==redhat.com: How we use Apache Kafka to improve event-driven architecture performance==](https://www.redhat.com/architect/apache-kafka-EDA-performance) **When designing your event-driven architecture, consider these ways to configure Kafka to improve performance.**
 - [dev.to: Running Kafka on kubernetes for local development](https://dev.to/thegroo/running-kafka-on-kubernetes-for-local-development-2a54)
+- [medium.com/udemy-engineering: Introducing Hot and Cold Retries on Apache Kafka](https://medium.com/udemy-engineering/introducing-hot-and-cold-retries-on-apache-kafka-f2f23595627b) An overview of how to build a fault-tolerant event delivery system by using non-blocking retries of Apache Kafka® in Udemy Payments Team

 #### Strimzi kubernetes operator for apache kafka
 - [strimzi.io](https://strimzi.io/)